elenamongelli/SimCorpInterview/README.md

 ## How to use:

-In the terminal, navigate to the correct directory and run the following command:
+In a terminal, navigate to the correct directory and run:
-    For C#: .\WordCounter.exe
+- For C#: .\WordCounter.exe
-    For Scala: scala WordCounter.scala
+- For Scala: scala WordCounter.scala

 ## Key assumptions made: